yliyanage/Accident-Detection/pages/feat_select.md

 Mutual information is a measure of the mutual dependence between the two variables.
 Specifically, it quantifies the amount of information obtained about one random variable through observing the other random variable.

-In our accident detetecion problem, in order to compute the amount of information that each feature contains to discriminate a time sample between normal traffic versus accident condition, we assign a binary label for each time sample repesenting an accident (i.e., $1$) and normal traffic (i.e., $0$).
+In our accident detetecion problem, in order to compute the amount of information that each feature contains to discriminate a time sample between normal traffic versus accident condition, we assign a binary label for each time sample.
+Specifically, $1$ repesents an accident condition while $0$ represents normal traffic.

 [Go Back](../)